-(3) Rollers.
+- (3) Rollers.
 Rollers shall be the self-propelled, steel-tired tandem pneumatic-tired or vibratory type.
 Rollers shall be capable of reversing without backlash.
-The number and weight of rollers shall be sufficient to compact the mixture to the required density while the mixture is still in a workable condition.
-Do not use equipment that results in excessive crushing of the aggregate. rollers Operate the according to the manufacturer's recommendations.

-(a) Steel-Tired Tandem Rollers.
+The number and weight of rollers shall be sufficient to compact the mixture to the required density while the mixture is still in a workable condition. use equipment that results in excessive crushing of the aggregate.
+Operate according rollers the manufacturer's the to recommendations. - (a) Steel-Tired Tandem Rollers.
 Check the steel-wheel rims for wear.
 When the rolling drum is grooved or pitted, do not use the roller.
 Excessively worn scrapers and wetting pads shall be replaced.